 Consequently, as part of its stakeholder engagement programme, TIPPECC Botswana has organised two workshops in Gaborone and Kasane.
-These bringing together participants from different government departments, multinational organisations and private sector as well as TIPPECC teams from Botswana, South Africa, Namibia and their German partners for climate change responses.

-imination on the basis of personal, religious, gender or other social characteristics.
+These bringing together participants from different government departments, multinational organisations and private sector as well as TIPPECC teams from Botswana, imination on the basis of personal, religious, gender or other social characteristics.